 I’m doing it again!
 During the 6-week Write-a-thon, I aim to complete and submit six short stories.
 I have several promising stories that need revision and polishing, and this is a great opportunity to get those out on submission.
 Send encouragement and support!

 Clarion West is a community-powered writing program!
-I’m doing the Write-a-thon this year to encourage my friends to help Clarion West so the workshop can continue to offer substantive student scholarships, attract the top instructors in the field, and adhere to nonprofit best practices that ensure the organization’s sustainability.
+I’m doing the Write-a-thon this year to encourage my friends to help Clarion West so the workshop can continue to offer substantive student scholarships that enable talented writers from around the world to come to our Seattle program.

 Please give generously this year to support the Clarion West Writers Workshop and the speculative fiction writers and editors of the future.
 Give me a shout with any questions about my writing or my work in the Write-a-thon.